alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

   ex: `GET / HTTP/1.1`

 Headers
 - key/value pairs that come after request line
+- control how request is processed by the server
 - appear on separate lines and define metadata needed to process request
 - common request headers:
   * `Host`: root path for our URI, domain we'd like to request resources from (`Host: appacademy.io`)